-We're very sorry about that.
-We had hoped no one would have ever needed to ask this question, but if you have found a false positive we do want to know about it so we can fix a potential problem with our system.
+We’re very sorry about that.
+If you have found a false positive, we do want to know about it so we can fix a potential problem with our system.
 First, please be absolutely sure it is not malware.
-There are numerous free online services that will run your malware through multiple anti-virus packages.
+There are numerous free online services that will run your malware through multiple antivirus packages.
 Virus Total is one such example.
-If you're sure the file is not malware, you will need to send us a copy of it.
-Use our main contact address firstname.lastname@example.org and please encrypt the file with PGP to our public key in order to avoid any potential mail filtering problems.
+If you’re sure the file is not malware, you will need to send us a copy of it.
+Use our main contact address email@example.com and please encrypt the file with PGP to our public key in order to avoid any potential mail filtering problems.

 We’re glad you asked!
 Please contact us to let us know in what capacity you think you can be of assistance in terms of data or time.
 We’re always looking for more partners.

-I'm an AV vendor and I'd like to send you my anti-virus package, can you use it?
+I'm a vendor, and I'd like to send you my AV package.
+Can you use it?

 Sure!
 Please send us the details regarding your AV package.
 Presently we only support Linux compatible CLI versions of AV products.